TrellixVulnTeam/swahilipython_SCMU/Doc/library/socketserver.rst

    .. attribute:: RequestHandlerClass

-      The user-provided request handler class; an instance of this class is created for each request.
+      The user-provided request handler class; an instance of this kundi is created for each request.